MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.feeds.providers/feedmanager_tryshowannouncement_1521207212.md

 ### -param announcement

-A <xref:Microsoft.Windows.Widgets.Notifications.FeedAnnouncement> object that provides the data for the announcement to be displayed.
+A [FeedAnnouncement](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.notifications/feedannouncement) object that provides the data for the announcement to be displayed.

 ## -remarks